 We present to you our culinary team with an exciting vision of exceptional freshness and thoughtfully hand-selected elements with a fine balance of European and West Coast cuisine at Villa Eyrie Resort.
 These exceptionally talented chefs bring together a unique culmination of distinguished backgrounds and wealth of culinary experience.

 Mario then moved to Berlin, to work within the Hyatt Hotel Group, before moving to the iconic Waldhotel Sonnora, which has held three Michelin stars for 18 consecutive years.
 Under the mentorship of Chef Helmut Thieltges, Mario learned the invaluable art of tasting, examining and perfecting each and every plate of food.
 He learned to finely balance flavours, and to strive always for perfection.
 It was then time to go to the one-star Wine & Tafelhous, in the Mosel, where, after three years, he became Head Chef, all the while maintaining the restaurant’s Michelin status.This is where Mario met his wife to be.
 She had been living in Edmonton, and they together went there, a big change for Mario.
 He found a chef position at the famous Hardware Grill, and worked side by side with owner and chef Larry Stewart.
-The Villa Eyrie beckoned, and now Mario is working each day to apply his skills, passion, tasting prowess and search for perfection to the Summit Restaurant.
-This is an exciting new path for Mario, and an exciting time to be a guest at the Villa Eyrie Resort and the Summit Restaurant.
+Mario strives to apply his skills, passion, tasting prowess and search for perfection to the island’s newest fine dining experience at Alpina Restaurant.

 Matthias Conradi, Pastry Chef

-Matthias Conradi is Pastry Chef at the Villa Eyrie Resort’s Summit Restaurant.
-As well as baking all the fresh buns and breads at Summit Restaurant, he has perfected a fantastic sourdough rye bread that is a must to try.
-As a regular part of the Summit’s offerings, it accompanies all the finest handmade desserts and pastries for everyone to enjoy.
+Matthias Conradi is Pastry Chef at the Villa Eyrie Resort.
+As well as baking all the fresh buns and breads, he has perfected a fantastic sourdough rye bread that is a must to try.
+As a regular part of the restaurant offerings, it accompanies all the finest handmade desserts and pastries for everyone to enjoy.

 Matthias has had thus far a colourful, deep set of experiences, including extensive training, and then Chef Patissier positions in Germany, Abu Dhabi, and Switzerland, before making the bold move to Tofino’s Wikaninnish Inn, at the personal behest of chef extraordinaire Rodney Butters.
 He operated Patissier Conradi for three years in Tofino, before joining the culinary team at Sooke Harbour House.
 He remained at this legendary restaurant for several years, learning how to adapt his baking and his desserts to the rigours of a 100-mile diet.One of his favourite things is to deconstruct a dish, and re-assemble it in a completely new way.
 He often makes elegant, beautiful sketches of his dishes, and he develops them.
 He often takes the natural bounty around him as a main source of inspiration.